wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 ## Wormhole Overview

-We’ll interact with two key Wormhole components: the [Wormhole Relayer](/learn/infrastructure/relayer){target=\_blank} and the [Wormhole Core contracts](/learn/messaging/core-contracts/){target=\_blank}.
+We'll interact with two key Wormhole components: the [Wormhole relayer](/learn/infrastructure/relayer){target=\_blank} and the [Wormhole Core Contracts](/learn/messaging/core-contracts/){target=\_blank}.
 The relayer handles cross-chain message delivery and ensures the message is accurately received on the target chain.
 This allows smart contracts to communicate across blockchains without developers worrying about the underlying complexity.

-Additionally, we’ll rely on the Wormhole Relayer to automatically determine cross-chain transaction costs and facilitate payments.
+Additionally, we'll rely on the Wormhole relayer to automatically determine cross-chain transaction costs and facilitate payments.
 This feature simplifies cross-chain development by allowing you to specify only the target chain and the message.
 The relayer handles the rest, ensuring that the message is transmitted with the appropriate fee.

 ![Wormhole architecture detailed diagram: source to target chain communication.](/images/learn/architecture/architecture-1.webp)